KelTej/resume-optimizer/README.md

 ## Why I built this

-ATS systems filter out up to 75% of resumes before a human ever sees them.
-This tool helps job seekers understand exactly how their resume stacks up against a specific job posting and what to fix to get past automated screening.
+ATS systems filter out up to 75% of resumes before a human even get to see them.
+This tool can be extra helpful for job seekers in understanding exactly how their resume stacks up against a specific job posting and how to tailor it to get past automated screening.

 ## Tech stack